HEMAKESHG/SocketStudy/README.md

 ## Result:
-Thus the study of Socket Programming Completed Successfully
+Thus the study of Socket Programming Completed Successfully.